lfit/itpol/protecting-code-integrity.md

 ### Other common GnuPG operations

-Here is a quick reference for various common operations you'll need to do with your PGP key.
+Here is a quick reference for some common operations you'll need to do with your PGP key.

 In all of the below commands, the `[fpr]` is your key fingerprint.